Supporting a Patient after Fetal Demise

 Societal Considerations

-Worldwide fetal loss is associated with stigma, shame, and guilt.
-Women report after losing a baby they are made to feel silent about their grief, either because stillbirth is still so common, or because they are perceived unavoidable.
+Worldwide, fetal loss is associated with stigma, shame, and guilt.
+Women report after losing a baby, they are made to feel silent about their grief, either because stillbirth is still so common or because they are perceived as unavoidable.
 This can lead to disenfranchised grief; “grief that persons experience when they incur a loss that is not or cannot be openly acknowledged, publicly mourned, or socially supported”.
-Healthcare providers need to show sensitivity and empathy, recognize the baby and his death, and allow space for a client to talk about how they feel [3][15].
+Healthcare providers need to show sensitivity and empathy, recognize the baby and his death, and allow space for clients to talk about how they feel [3][15].

 Cultural Considerations